shilpagopi/CodePrep/SQL/SQL Basics.md

 * SELECT COUNT(CustomerID), Country FROM Customers GROUP BY Country ORDER BY COUNT(CustomerID) DESC;
 * SELECT Shippers.ShipperName, COUNT(Orders.OrderID) AS NumberOfOrders FROM Orders LEFT JOIN Shippers ON Orders.ShipperID = Shippers.ShipperID GROUP BY ShipperName;
 * SELECT COUNT(CustomerID) as C, Country FROM Customers GROUP BY Country HAVING COUNT(CustomerID) > 5 ORDER BY COUNT(CustomerID) DESC;
+* SELECT PROGRAMMING, SCHOOL, COLLEGE FROM geeksforgeeks PIVOT (SUM(Price) FOR Course IN (SCHOOL, COLLEGE)) AS PivotTable
+* INSERT INTO Student1 SELECT * FROM Student2;
+* SELECT SupplierName FROM Suppliers WHERE EXISTS (SELECT ProductName FROM Products WHERE Products.SupplierID = Suppliers.supplierID)
+* SELECT ProductName FROM Products WHERE ProductID (=, <>, !=, >, >=, <, or <=) ANY (SELECT ProductID FROM OrderDetails WHERE Quantity = 10);
+* SELECT * INTO CustomersBackup2017 FROM Customers where Year=='2025';
+* SELECT * INTO newtable FROM oldtable WHERE 1 = 0; #for schema copying
+* SELECT OrderID, Quantity, CASE WHEN Quantity > 30 THEN 'The quantity is greater than 30' WHEN Quantity = 30 THEN 'The quantity is 30' ELSE 'The quantity is under 30' END AS QuantityText FROM OrderDetails;
+* SELECT CustomerName, City, Country FROM Customers ORDER BY (CASE WHEN City IS NULL THEN Country ELSE City END);